IAAR-Shanghai/Awesome-AI-Memory/README.md

     </tr>
     <tr>
         <td colspan="3">
-          • This study introduces the **Sequence Order Recall Task (SORT)**, designed to evaluate the **episodic memory** capabilities of **large language models (LLMs)**.<br>
+          • This study introduces the Sequence Order Recall Task (SORT), designed to evaluate the episodic memory capabilities of large language models (LLMs).<br>
-          • The task highlights the importance of episodic memory—linking memories with relevant context such as **time and location**—particularly in everyday cognitive tasks.<br>
+          • The task highlights the importance of episodic memory—linking memories with relevant context such as time and location—particularly in everyday cognitive tasks.<br>
-          • Preliminary results indicate that LLMs exhibit **strong memory performance when contextual information is provided**, but their performance **degrades significantly when relying solely on training data**.
+          • Preliminary results indicate that LLMs exhibit strong memory performance when contextual information is provided, but their performance degrades significantly when relying solely on training data.
         </td>
     </tr>
     <tr>